-• Introduction 5%
+Introduction 5%

-• Organizational Background 10%
+Organizational Background 10%

-• Communication Aspects in Organization 20%
+Communication Aspects in Organization 20%

-• Analysis 30%
+Analysis & Discussion 30%

-• Suggestion 20%
+Suggestion 20%

-• Summary 5%
+Summary 5%

-• Format and Presentation 10%
+Format and Presentation 10%

-In order to fulfil the requirement, the students need to discuss with Report Supervisor (SMMTC) regarding the report/research scope.
-They also need to discuss with the Organizational Supervisor regarding the scope suitability.
+In order to fulfil the requirement, the students need to discuss with Report Supervisors (SMMTC) regarding the report scope.
+They also need to discuss with the Organisational Supervisor regarding the scope suitability.

-Among the key reasons for the students to have focused report/research scopes are to:
+The purposes of the key report scopes are to:

-- i. prevent from using the company's annual report as final Industrial Trainingreport; - ii. encourage students to think creatively and critically on the scope of research undertaken; - iii. expose students to the research process; - iv. strengthen students' understanding of the application of the theories learned and how they could be practiced in the real settings especially in relations to administration and management; - v. increase students' understanding of the scope of the study i.e., communication and management aspects.
+- avoid from using the company's annual report as final Industrial Training report; - ii. encourage students to think creatively and critically on the scope of research undertaken; - iii. expose students to the report writing process; - iv. strengthen students' understanding on the application of the theories learned and how they could be practiced in the real settings especially in relations to administration and management; - v. increase students' understanding of the scope of the study i.e., communication and management aspects.

-It is advisable for students to prepare themselves with appropriate research/report scope in order to ensure smooth flow of the writing process.
-The scope needs to be relevant to the program areas.
+It is advisable for students to prepare themselves with appropriate report scope in order to ensure the smooth flow of the writing process.
+The scope needs to be relevant to the programme areas.